prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 ---

 ### 1 – Install Python 3.13+
-*We need a compatible Python version because the watsonx Orchestrate ADK relies on modern language features and libraries that are only supported in Python 3.13 or higher*.
+*We need a compatible Python version because the watsonx Orchestrate ADK relies on modern language features and libraries that are only supported in Python 3.13*.

-Install **Python 3.13 or above** on your machine.
+Install **Python 3.13** on your machine.
 [Download Python](https://www.python.org/downloads/)

 ---